• Skip to primary navigation

 For the lemon cream sauce:

-• Other: Salt, pepper, Italian parsley to finish.
+• Salt, pepper, Italian parsley.

 As always, ingredient quantities are listed in the recipe card down below.